What is Counseling?

 - At Psychological Assessment and Treatment Services, our team of professional include:

 - Marriage and Family Therapists (LMFT)

 - Social Workers (LCSW)

 - We have both licensed and pre-licensed clinicians as well as graduate students in our office.

 - Licensed clinicians are fully independent to provide services.

 - Pre-licensed clinicians have completed all educational requirements and have graduated with their degrees but are working to complete their clinical hours toward full licensure.
 We provide Clinical Supervision to clinicians and are State of Florida Qualified Supervisors for the disciplines of Mental Health Counseling (LMHC) and Marriage and Family Therapy (LMFT).

 - In addition, and consistent with our Mission and dedication to ongoing training and recruitment of highly qualified professionals, we are committed to helping to train future generations of counselors and psychologists.
 Out practice has Affiliation Agreements with universities where we offer their graduate students an opportunity to “come learn with us”.
 Graduate students obtain “real life experience” working with children, adolescents, and adults while in training.

 - All our clinicians receive some form of Clinical Supervision, Peer Supervision, or Clinical Consultation in our office.
-This is one of the unique advantages of providing services in a Private Practice Group setting.

 Types of Therapies